sachinpandey7709/File-Encryption-Awareness-Project-Ethical-Demo-/README.md

 - Cybersecurity education in classrooms
 - Awareness workshops for organizations
 - Research on ransomware attack patterns
 - Security labs and capture-the-flag (CTF) events

 ---

+## This Tool Tested On :
+- Kali Linux
+- Parrot Security OS

+---